DeepC2: AI-powered Covert Command and Control on OSNs: Background and Related Work

-A botnet is composed of a botmaster, bots and a C\&C channel.
-By reverse-engineering a bot, analysts will know how the bot addressing and communicating with the C\&C server \cite{DGA16}.
-Also, analysts will know all the botmaster's accounts (domains, IDs, etc.) and commands by running a bot.
-However, when the analysts know the commands, the bots in the wild also know the commands.
-From the defence perspective, it’s a failure \cite{pony2021}.
-Defenders should find and limit the botmaster's accounts in advance.
-When addressing using DGAs or IDs, the botmaster's identifiers can be calculated in advance.
-It gives the defenders chances to defend the C\&C. Therefore, the key issue in designing a botnet is to design a block-resistant C\&C channel that even the analysts know the detailed information about the C\&C infrastructure, it is hard to calculate the botmaster's identifiers and limit the C\&C in advance.
+In the cases of addressing using OSN platforms, the defenders should find and limit the attacker's accounts in advance.
+By reverse-engineering a malware sample, the defenders will know the addressing process in detail~\cite{DGA16}.
+If reversible methods like DGAs or IDs are used, the attacker's accounts can be calculated in advance.
+The defenders can limit the accounts, making the C\&C channel unusable.
+The defenders will also know the attacker's accounts and commands by running a sample.
+However, when they get the commands this way, the malware in the wild also gets the commands, which is a failure from the defense perspective~\cite{pony2021}.
+Therefore, the key issue in such an attack is to design a block-resistant C\&C channel that even the defenders know the detailed information about the channel, it is hard to get the attacker's identifiers and limit the C\&C \textbf{in advance}.